Ridesharing Driver

 Tap the clock icon to begin scheduling a ride

 Drivers can see and accept your reservation in advance.
-You will get a notification when you are matched with a driver.
+You will get a notification to confirm that you are matched with a driver.

 Uber notification saying that a driver accepted a reservation